awsdocs/amazon-ec2-user-guide-windows/doc_source/InstanceStorage.md

 # Amazon EC2 instance store<a name="InstanceStorage"></a>

 An *instance store* provides temporary block\-level storage for your instance\.
 This storage is located on disks that are physically attached to the host computer\.
-Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load\-balanced pool of web servers\.
+Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content\.
+It can also be used to store temporary data that you replicate across a fleet of instances, such as a load\-balanced pool of web servers\.

 An instance store consists of one or more instance store volumes exposed as block devices\.
 The size of an instance store as well as the number of devices available varies by instance type\.